 The tractor — not a machine of conquest, but a tool of care

-In New York, Daniel drives through traffic to reach the operating room.
-In Puglia, he drives a 1960s Fiat 411R through olive groves at dawn.
-The tractor is weathered, proven, reliable.
-He knows it intimately — the sound of its engine, the angle it prefers on steep terraces, the way it navigates the narrow paths between stone walls.
-A surgeon's hands on an ancient machine.
-There is no irony in this.
-Only the quiet act of dissolving into the land.
+In New York he drives through traffic to reach the operating room.
+In Puglia he drives a 1960s Fiat 411R through the groves at dawn — weathered, proven, and known intimately: the sound of the engine, the angle it prefers on a steep terrace, the way it takes the narrow paths between walls.

 The tractor is a living link to the farm's history, a keeper of memory and method.